 4.4.
 On 21 August 2014, the Authority made an unannounced visit to the Firm.
 Following this, on 28 August 2014, WPPL applied for the VREQ.
-Under the terms of the VREQ, WPPL was (in summary) not permitted to: (i) grant new loans or lend additional sums pursuant to existing loan agreements; (ii) engage in outbound debt collection; or (iii) request further CPA payments from customers from whom the Firm had previously taken CPA payments in relation to the same loan agreements.
-WPPL was also required to maintain full records of contact with customers who had contacted the Firm about repayment and who made arrangements to pay.
+Under the terms of the VREQ, WPPL is (in summary) not permitted to: (i) grant new loans or lend additional sums pursuant to existing loan agreements; (ii) engage in outbound debt collection; or (iii) request further CPA payments from customers from whom the Firm has previously taken CPA payments in relation to the same loan agreements.
+WPPL is also required to maintain full records of contact with customers who have contacted the Firm about repayment and who make arrangements to pay.
+As at the date of this Decision Notice, WPPL's activities in respect of the consumer credit transactions it has entered into are limited to accepting payments initiated by customers.